alamy2711/alx-low_level_programming/README.md

 # ALX Low-Level Programming

----

 ![Logo](https://bs-uploads.toptal.io/blackfish-uploads/components/blog_post_page/content/cover_image_file/cover_image/1289560/retina_1708x683_cover-0828_AfterAllTheseYearstheWorldisStillPoweredbyCProgramming_Razvan_Newsletter-2b9ea38294bb08c5aea1f0c1cb06732f.png)

 ---

 ## About

-This repository contains a collection of ALX projects focused on the C programming language.
+This repository contains a collection of [ALX](https://www.alxafrica.com/) projects focused on the C programming language.
 Each project consists of multiple tasks, and their corresponding solutions can be found in the respective project directories.

----

 ## Table of Contents